Event code of conduct

 Reporting unacceptable behavior

-If you or someone else is in immediate danger, or if you see something suspicious or think there is an immediate need to report a security issue or emergency, please contact local law enforcement.
+Violations of this Code are taken seriously and should be promptly reported.
+If you or someone else is in immediate danger, or if you observe something suspicious and believe there is an immediate need to report a security issue or emergency, please promptly contact venue security or local law enforcement.

 Consequences of participant engagement in unacceptable behavior